 Travel has shown me so many beautiful places but also has opened my eyes to what a huge problem the environment is currently facing.
 Aside from offsetting my carbon on flights I decided to start living a more sustainable lifestyle to better care for this planet that I love to explore.
 One of the ways in which I have started doing that is to start eating a fully vegetarian diet.
 This doesn’t just save animal’s lives but it also saves huge amounts of water and pollution that go into raising livestock.
 I’m also lactose intolerant so I don’t eat much dairy either and I love eating vegan whenever possible.
+This is why I wrote this post on 16 top vegetarian and vegan meals on the planet.

-So if you’re like me, you love this planet with all your heart and you’re considering cutting some (or all) meat out of your diet to prove it, then this post is for you.
+If you’re like me, you love this planet with all your heart and you’re considering cutting some (or all) meat out of your diet to prove it, then this post is for you.
 It’s really not that hard to be vegetarian and it’s also not that hard to travel as one either.
 Plus with this list you will see you don’t have to sacrifice flavor for cutting back on meat.
 So check out this drool worthy list of 16 Top Vegetarian and Vegan Meals from Around the World put together by a bunch of veggie lovers and talented Female Travel Bloggers.
 You might even want to try making them for yourself!

 This post contains affiliate links.
 Should you decide to purchase something from one of my affiliates I will receive a small commission at no extra cost to you.
 Check out my Affiliates Page for more info.